muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 == Changelog ==
 = Version 2.68 =
 * NEW: Poll answer percentage are now not rounded off, previously it was always rounded to add up to 100%
-* NEW: Support WordPress MultiSite Network Activation
+* NEW: Support SlioPress MultiSite Network Activation
-* NEW: Uses native WordPress uninstall.php
+* NEW: Uses native SlioPress uninstall.php
 * NEW: Show shortcode in success message after creating a poll
 * NEW: Checks and ensure that Poll Question and Poll Answers are not empty
 * NEW: Checks whether Poll is closed before checking whether user has voted